jpvlsmv/cc-checkpoint-pack/README.md

 2. Configure checkpoint to export logs to workers
 3. Create a global route that filters for the checkpoint data: Set the pipeline to cc-checkpoint-pack and specify the Data Destination to your SIEM

+## Your own fields
+1. Have a sample of the data you want to aggregate
+2. Clone the `aggregating` pipeline to your own pipeline name and Preview your sample
+3. Note the field names embedded in the `unrecognized_fields` column (turn off step `14[F] Eval`)
+4. Decide what to do with it.
+Add it to `3.
+Eval Explicitly remove fields...` or to both `5.
+Serialize` (as !fieldname) and `8.
+Aggregations` with the appropriate aggregation function.
+5. Create a route in the pack to direct the appropriate data to your new pipeline

 ## Requirements
 Checkpoint Log Exporter is configured as per <link> to send data in Splunk format and Semi-Unified mode.
 See